Planning for College

 Pell Grant, the largest federal aid program, is a direct grant for low-income students funded and administered by the federal government.
 This aid is not repaid.

-SEOG is a federal government fund administered by the college for students with financial need.
+FSEOG is a federal government fund administered by the college for students with financial need.
 SEOG is not repaid.
 Not all schools participate.
 Check with your financial aid office to find out if the school offers the FSEOG.

 Direct Loans are long-term, low interest loans designed to provide students with additional funds for college.
 They must begin to be repaid six months after graduating or leaving college.
 Direct loans are available with and without federal subsidy of interest.

 The U.S. Department of Education's federal student loan program is the William D. Ford Federal Direct Loan (Direct Loan) Program.
 Under this program, the U.S. Department of Education is your lender.
 There are four types of Direct Loans available:

 Direct Subsidized Loans are loans made to eligible undergraduate students who demonstrate financial need to help cover the costs of higher education at a college or career school.

 Direct Unsubsidized Loans are loans made to eligible undergraduate, graduate, and professional students, but eligibility is not based on financial need.